Ry An / 來 苑 －'Rai En' (with a pause in the middle) means: expected/ anticipated garden

 In 2014, he met a woman whom he fell fabulously in love with, but she also had an abusive ex.
 One night, while Ry An was working on an illustration assignment in his own home, she was nearly murdered in hers: ”blood and broken glass on everything!”
 She seemed to go insane and vanished soon after.

-Ry An had been performing in the top 25% of his MFA classes, but struggled to complete the next two semesters – associating illustrations and narrative art, circumstantially, with the: bloodshed, and the loss of a loved one he had witnessed.
-After several months of producing no work at all, he learned to make sculptures out of household materials, these being far enough removed from two dimensional art to not trigger the same psychological stresses.
+Ry An had been performing in the top 20% of his MFA classes, but struggled to complete the next two semesters – associating illustrations and narrative art, circumstantially, with the: bloodshed, and the loss of a loved one he had witnessed.
+After several months of producing no work at all, he learned to make sculptures out of junk-mail & other discarded materials, these being far enough removed from two dimensional art to not trigger the same psychological stresses.
 They began as whimsical animals, similar to characters from his earlier illustrations, but shifted to more “dangerous” things:

 “So I make monsters.
 Not real world monsters.
 Not the ones with human faces that kill what you love devoutly… but scaley, winged, blue and green things, with tentacles and tongues as long as their bodies… devils that don’t spill and splatter real people’s blood on the floors, up the walls, and all over the pavement outside where any passersby will see.
 ‘Fun monsters’, safely contained in paper and paint.”